passy4ucj/etap-backend/README.md

-# CHOWDECK
+# ETAP-BACKEND

-This project is a small RESTful API for a restaurant management product called Kitchen
+This project is a small RESTful API for a test

 ## Frameworks and Technologies